 3. Play a big game of I Spy (free!)

 With 22 things to spot, the Little Vikings I Spy Trail is the most fun way to explore York on foot with kids.
-Grab a map from the Visit York Information Centre or download it from our website and see what you can find!
+It’s even been recommended by The Sunday Times!
+Grab a map from the Visit York Information Centre (Parliament Street) or download it from our website and see what you can find!
 For younger children, just do the first 10.

 4. Visit a potion-making shop (and make your own)

 The Potions Cauldron is one of York’s most magical shops, housed in a quirky little building on York’s Shambles.
 Meet the potion-makers, browse the selection of enchanting elixirs and you can even book a potion-making session.

 Potions Cauldron, 9¾, Shambles, York YO1 7LZ – Visit the Potions Cauldron website

 5. Explore a real windmill